richardcavell/6809-strlen/Readme.txt

 Version 1.2 (1 November 2017)
 https://github.com/richardcavell/6809-strlen

-A 6809 assembly routine to find the length of a C-style string.
+A 6809 assembly language routine to find the length of a C-style string.

 Inputs: